CasperMcTavish/MPhys/README.md

 # General README

-Set up for controlling the XY table (and soon its integration with data collection) Only .sh files required are:
+Set up for controlling the XY table (and soon its integration with data collection and analysis) Only .sh files required are:

   - initxy.sh